FAIRmat-NFDI/nomad-docs/docs/howto/plugins/types/apps.md

 ## Getting started

-You can use our [template repository](https://github.com/FAIRmat-NFDI/nomad-plugin-template) to create an initial structure for a plugin containing an app.
+You can use our [template repository](https://github.com/FAIRmat-NFDI/nomad-plugin-template){:target="_blank" rel="noopener"} to create an initial structure for a plugin containing an app.
 The relevant part of the repository layout will look something like this:

 ```txt
 nomad-example